ScryEngineering/scrygroup.com/content/services/mathematical-optimization.md

 ## What mathematical optimization can do for you

 If you've ever wondered how you can tighten up your processes, find operational savings and use your staff's time and experience more effectively, you've discovered a problem mathematical optimization can solve.
 Practical applications include:

 - Logistics and transport
 - Warehouse planning (capacity and inventory)
 - Scheduling and sequencing
 - Bin, box and container packing

-Specifically, we can use the power of mathematics to:
+Specifically, we can use the power of mathematics to allow you to:

-- Reduce logistics costs
-- Reduce time required to create, deliver and stock inventory
-- Improve productivity
+- Integrate seasonal forecasting so you can stock your warehouses with the right items at the right locations, taking into account the predicted demand
+- Deliver items with faster time guarantees (examples include some of the major online retailers being able to guarantee a delivery by a certain date)
+- Dedicate your best professional staff to work on delivering more value instead of working on tedious scheduling tasks
+- Schedule usage of inventory, spaces, etc. better
+- Optimize maintenance schedules so that equipment is maintained on a logical timeline, including using machine learning to detect trends for upcoming breakdowns

+Mathematical optimization is about much more than discovering how you can cut costs and operate more efficiently (although these are huge benefits).
+Using optimization and simulation techniques, you can discover entirely new areas of value you haven't even thought of yet.